maria-tsormpa/Weather-Station/01_ LCD_LM35/README.md

 ## Objective

 The objective of this step was to display the ambient temperature measured by an LM35 temperature sensor on a 16×2 LCD display using an Arduino Uno.

+## Measurement Method

+The LM35 is an analog temperature sensor, therefore the Arduino ADC was configured to use the internal 1.1 V reference (analogReference(INTERNAL)) to improve the measurement resolution.
+A 100 nF ceramic capacitor was also added to reduce electrical noise on the sensor supply.

 ## Components